zhouzhanke/NOOB_SQL/README.md

-#Noob SQL
+Noob SQL
+---
-help beginner to learn SQL
+the purpose of this project is help beginner to learn SQL

 the IDE we are using in this project is Intellij IDEA, we are using some built-in GUI tool in this project, if you encounter some compile issue, please try compile it in Intellij IDEA.